 And here’s another ERG workout of mine, again, without issue.

 I will note that on one of the bikes I was on, I had a SRAM/Quarq unit that seems to be reading (consistently) high.
-I’ve left it off these sets while I figure out what’s going there.
-But for these comparisons, I’ve got multiple bikes and multiple different power meter pedals sets I’ve been mixing and matching.
+I’ve left it off these sets while I figure out what’s going on there.
+But for these comparisons, I’ve got multiple bikes and multiple different power meter pedal sets I’ve been mixing and matching.

 But you can see these are very close: